 New Zealand does have a Social Assistance System which must be paid into by those earning income in New Zealand.
 As there is no Totalization Agreement between the United States and New Zealand, this may be one aspect of US expat taxes where Americans in New Zealand face double taxation.
 The American Social Security Administration provides US expats with an explanation of social security in New Zealand so that taxpayers know just what they are paying into.

 The US – New Zealand tax treaty is helpful for situations where an expat is not sure if taxes should be paid on their New Zealand return or on their US expat tax return.
-The treaty is relatively straightforward, but if you have any questions regarding the tax treaty, you should seek expat tax advice.
+The New Zealand US Tax Treaty is relatively straightforward, but if you have any questions regarding the tax treaty, you should seek expat tax advice.

 Employment income in New Zealand also includes an Accident Compensation Corporation, or ACC.
 This scheme is in place to provide insurance in “no fault” accidents.
 Employers and employees must pay into it and the rate changes annually.
-For 2016, employee’s pay 1.39%, up to a maximum of $126,286 for the 2018/19 tax year.
+Employees pay 1.39%, up to a maximum of $126,286 for the 2018/19 tax year.

 New Zealand does not have a capital gains tax regime, although certain capital gains are taxed through separate tax regimes.
 If you are claiming gains, it would be best to talk to a tax advisor.